Goliaten/foxhole-stat-getter/README.md

 Script for scraping activity from foxhole.

 Requirements:
--Python 3.10
+- Python 3.10
---pytesseract module
+- - pytesseract module
---pyautogui module
+- - pyautogui module
---matplotlib module (only for chart generation)
+- - matplotlib module (only for chart generation)

 1. Make sure Foxhole is on primary/left screen
 2. Be loaded into the game (be able to walk and shoot)